Bipolar Thermoelectric Josephson Engine

 The core of the BTJE is a S$_1$IS$_2$ tunnel junction between two different Bardeen-Cooper-Schrieffer superconductors with suppressed Josephson coupling (where S$_1$ and S$_2$ have zero-temperature energy gaps $\Delta_{0,1}>\Delta_{0,2}$, and I stands for an insulator).
 At thermal equilibrium (i.e., for identical temperatures $T_1=T_2=T_{cold}$), the junction is dissipative, and cannot generate power \cite{Benenti2017} (see top panel of Fig. \ref{Fig1}a).
-By contrast, in the presence of a suitable thermal bias (i.e., $T_1=T_{hot}>T_2=T_{cold}$), the junction is expected to yield thermoelectricity \cite{Marchegiani2020}.
-As we shall show, this structure may spin an electrical motor in both directions for a \emph{given} thermal gradient depending on the polarization history of the junction, as sketched in the bottom panel of Fig.~\ref{Fig1}a.
+By contrast, in the presence of a suitable thermal bias (which approximately satisfies $T_1\gtrsim T_2\Delta_{0,1}/\Delta_{0,2}$), the junction is expected to yield thermoelectricity with optimal performance for $r=\Delta_{0,2}/\Delta_{0,1}=0.2...0.5$. \cite{Marchegiani2020} (see Methods for details).
+As we shall show, this structure may spin an electrical motor in both directions for a \emph{given} thermal gradient and electron configuration in the superconductors depending on the polarization history of the junction, as sketched in the bottom panel of Fig.~\ref{Fig1}a.
+By contrast, the sign of the thermocurrent generated by quantum dot-based engines is determined by their electronic configuration, and can be controlled through electrostatic gating \cite{Josefsson2018}.

 Our implementation of the BTJE is shown by the false-color scanning electron micrograph in Fig.~\ref{Fig1}b.
 It consists of a double-loop superconducting quantum interference device (SQUID) \cite{Kemppinen2008,Fornieri2016}, where S$_1$ (red, Al) is coupled to S$_2$ (blue, Al/Cu bilayer) through three insulating AlO$_x$ tunnel junctions.
 In this configuration, the three S$_1$IS$_2$ junctions constitute a Josephson interferometer, which is used to phase-control the thermoelectric generation \cite{Marchegiani2020_3} via fine tuning of the dissipationless supercurrent.
 In particular, a double-loop SQUID guarantees a more effective suppression of the Josephson coupling with respect to a conventional single-loop two-junction interferometer \cite{Kemppinen2008,Fornieri2016}, thereby allowing an improved control of the thermoelectric effect.
 Moreover, S$_1$ is also equipped with several superconducting tunnel junctions (green, Al) operated as Joule heaters to establish the necessary temperature gradient across the structure.
 The structure fabrication details are provided in the Methods section.